Nikolaichukr/DevOps-Internship/4. Git/readme.md

 nano readme.md
 ```

-After that it was added to git.
+After that it was added to git and commited.

 ```
 git add readme.md
+git commit -m "Added readme.md"
 ```

-And after that it was pushed.
+Lastly, it was pushed to GitHub.

 ```
 git push origin main